-If a comment alleges that there is no threat of market disruption or that the subject imports are not threatening to cause market disruption, the Committee will closely review any supporting information and documentation, such as information about domestic production or prices of like or directly competitive products.
-Particular consideration will be given to comments representing the views of actual producers in the United States of a like or directly competitive product.
+If a comment alleges that there is no market disruption or that the subject imports are not the cause of market disruption, the Committee will closely review any supporting information and documentation, such as information about domestic production or prices of like or directly competitive products.
+Particular consideration will be given tocomments representing the views of actual producers in the United States of a like or directly competitive product.